 martes, 4 de febrero de 2014

 Phlebolymphedema is a unique condition resulting from the combination of circulatory insufficiency of two systems, both venous and lymphaticThere is a very close relationship between the venous and lymphatic systems, therefore a venous obstruction may develop a phlebo-lymphedema.
 Here we find a failure in the dual outflow system, and although they have totally different hemodynamic mechanisms, they are mutually dependent and complementary circulation systems.
 Due to their intimately integrated function, failure in one system means then additional burden and overload of the other.
+Read more about what is a Vascular Disease HERE.

 There are various causes: Primary Phlebolymphedema and Secondary Phlebolymphedema